strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 author: maroš_orsák
 ---

-Sometimes, We underestimate strength of testing.
+Sometimes, we underestimate strength of testing.
 Many companies start verification of the software product belated.
 The process of testing is complex as many can not imagine.
 It can be highlighted by quote: "If we fail, we fall.
 If we succeed - then we will face the next task."
 Strimzi is not an exception and you have to know many technologies such as [Kubernetes](https://kubernetes.io/), [Apache Kafka](https://kafka.apache.org/), [Keycloak](https://www.keycloak.org/), [Open Policy Agent](https://www.openpolicyagent.org/), [Cruise control](https://github.com/linkedin/cruise-control) and so on.